wp-plugins/plugnedit/readme.txt

 = is it hard to install and Use? =

-NO, it's plain and simply easy to install, nothing to configure or figure out.
+No, it's plain and simply easy to install, nothing to configure or figure out.

 = I already have a plugin for the editor Installed, can I still use Plug N Edit? =